paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-04-14-away_to_galway.md

 summary: In need of a break, I headed to Galway and the far western reaches of the British Isles.
 image: /images/2017/05/away_to_galway/galway_harbour.jpg
 category:
-- galway
+- Galway
-- ireland
+- Ireland
-- europe
+- Europe
-- travel
+- Travel
 tags:
 - featured
 ---